Negotiating the minefield of global online teaching: dealing with difference

 With respect and sensitivity, universities must stick to their purpose: learning is an inter-subjective process in which scholars need to understand the complexity of the world, past and present, and that complexity should never be diluted for the sake of preserving one’s comfort zone.

-Farish A. Noor is associate professor (with tenure) at the S. Rajaratnam School of International Studies, Nanyang Technological University.
+Farish A. Noor is associate professor (with tenure) at the S. Rajaratnam School of International Studies in Nanyang Technological University.